Henry Bonli: Early years

-Henry Thomas Bonli was born in Lashburn, Saskatchewan, on 8 August 1927, son of Tom and Esther Bonli.
+Henry Thomas Bonli was born in Lashburn, Saskatchewan, Canada, on 8 August 1927.
 He grew up in a large family.
 He attended Dover rural school and Melfort Collegiate.

 He obtained a teaching certificate at Saskatoon Normal School (later the Saskatoon Teachers' College) in 1947.
 At this school he was encouraged to paint by Wynona Mulcaster, and made a mural of the prairies named Open Spaces.
 Bonli taught in a rural school for a short period.
 He then became a teacher in Meadow Lake, Saskatchewan until 1950, when he began to study art.

 Bonli married Elsa Pederson (born 6 September 1930), daughter of Danish parents who immigrated to Saskatchewan in 1927.
 She was a registered nurse who worked at Melfort Hospital before their marriage.
 They had two children, Scott and Jane.
 Later they divorced and Elsa remarried.

 Bonli studied with Illingworth Kerr and Luke Lindoe at the Provincial Institute of Technology and Arts in Calgary, Alberta.
 He then went to the Art Center School in Los Angeles and the University of Southern California, studying water colors and fabric design.
 While in Los Angeles he had a part-time job with the Bullochs Department Store in their design studio, where he gained practical experience in interior design.